-§40525.
+§ 40525.
 Advertising and Marketing.

-- (a) A licensee shall ensure that all advertising and marketing of its cannabis products meet the requirements of Chapter 15 (commencing with section 26150) of the Act.
-Any health-related statement shall also meet the requirements of Section 40410. - (b) A licensee shall accurately and legibly include its name and license number on all advertising and marketing for its products. - (c) A licensee shall maintain records and documentation to establish that its advertising and marketing meet the requirements of Chapter 15 (commencing with section 26150) of the Act.
-The records shall be maintained in accordance with section 26160 of the Act and Section 40500 of this chapter. - (d) A licensee shall remove or discontinue advertising or marketing if the Department determines it violates the provisions of the Act or these regulations or if the licensee fails to provide records to the Department upon request that establishes the advertising and marketing meets the requirements of the Act and regulations.
+(a) A licensee shall ensure that all advertising and marketing of its cannabis products meet the requirements of Chapter 15 (commencing with section 26150) of the Act.
+Any health-related statement shall also meet the requirements of sSection 40410.

+(b) A licensee shall accurately and legibly include its name and license number on all advertising and marketing for its products.

+(c) A licensee shall maintain records and documentation to establish that its advertising and marketing meet the requirements of Chapter 15 (commencing with section 26150) of the Act.
+The records shall be maintained in accordance with section 26160 of the Act and Section 40500 of this chapter.

+(d) A licensee shall remove or discontinue advertising or marketing if the Department determines the advertising or marketing violates the provisions of the Act or these regulations or if the licensee fails to provide records to the Department upon request that establishes the advertising and marketing meets the requirements of the Act and regulations.

-Authority: Sections 26012; 26013; and 26130, Business and Professions Code.
+Authority: Sections 26012, 26013 and 26130, Business and Professions Code.
+Reference: Section 26150, Business and Professions Code.